anyscale/madewithml.github.io/_courses/ml-foundations/utilities.md

 ```

 <h3 id="lr">LR scheduler</h3>
 As our model starts to optimize and perform better, the loss will reduce and we'll need to make smaller adjustments.
 If we keep using a fixed learning rate, we'll be overshooting back and forth.
 Therefore, we're going to add a learning rate scheduler to our optimizer to adjust our learning rate during training.
 There are many [schedulers](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate){:target="_blank"} schedulers to choose from but a popular one is `ReduceLROnPlateau` which reduces the learning rate when a metric (ex. validation loss) stops improving.
-In the example below we'll reduce the learning rate by a factor of 0.1 (`factor=0.1`) when our metric of interest (`scheduler.step(val_loss)`) stops decreasing (`mode='min'`) for three (`patience=3`) straight epochs.
+In the example below we'll reduce the learning rate by a factor of 0.1 (`factor=0.1`) when our metric of interest (`self.scheduler.step(val_loss)`) stops decreasing (`mode='min'`) for three (`patience=3`) straight epochs.

 ```python
 # Initialize the LR scheduler